lengerli/GoGoStop/README.md

 # GoGoStop
- Inspired by the first game in tv show "Squid Game".
+ Inspired by the first child's game in the tv show "Squid Game".

  Notes:
  - Only the main character (ninja) model and animations are of my own making.